 “The single biggest problem in communication is the illusion that it has taken place.” -George Bernard Shaw

-With so many demands on the marital relationship, many couples struggle to maintain a satisfying sense of connection over the long-term.
+With so many demands on the marital relationship/ long-term partnerships, many couples struggle to maintain a satisfying sense of connection over the long-term.

 Ongoing conflict regarding communication, intimacy, affection, personal fulfillment, family, career concerns, etc., can quickly erode the quality of a relationship if left unaddressed.